 (u) Antiqu. l.
 1. c.
 2. sect.
 2.((w) Ut supra.
 (Apud Euseb.
 Praepar.
 Evangel. l.
 1. p.
 35.) (x) Canaan, l.
 2. c.
 2. col. 706. (y) Bibliothec. l.
 1. p.
 11, 13. & l.
 5. p.
 341. (z) Stromat. l.
 1. p.
 307. Vid.
 Plin.
 Nat.
 Hist. l.
 34. c.
 1, 2.((a) Geograph. l.
 10. p.
 326.

 The Jews say (e) Naamah was the wife of Noah; Bishop Cumberland (g) conjectures, that she was the wife of Ham, was with him in the ark, and after the flood was the means of leading him into idolatry: what led him to this conjecture was, that he observed in Plutarch, that the wife of Cronus, the same with Ham, is by some called Nemaus, which brought Naamah to his mind.
+(Notice that Virgo-Naamah holds a golden cup that makes Noah-Auriga drunk with red-radius wine -- Rev. 17:4).
 Josephus (h) makes the number of children Lamech had by his two wives to be seventy seven.

 (e) Bereshit Rabba, sect.
 23. fol.
 20. 3.
 Jarchi in loc.
 Shalshalet Hakabala, fol.
 1. 2. (g) History of Sanchoniatho, p.
 107. (h) Antiqu. l.
 1. c.
 2. sect.
 2.